Chattogram Royals: BPL 03

 Chittagong Vikings emerged as the new representative team of the port city in the BPL, under a new name and ownership of DBL Group.
 They team selected Tamim Iqbal as their icon player and had some overseas players such as Mohammad Amir, who returned after a 5-year ban for fixing, Tillakaratne Dilshan, the Akmal brothers and South African spinner Robin Peterson.

-In the field, the Vikings wasn't at their best while their pacer Amir was with the ball.
-They finished as the bottom of the table, hence being disqualified.
+In the field, the Vikings weren't at their best while their pacer, Amir was with the ball.
+They finished at the bottom of the table, unable to advance through to the knockouts.